 This includes classics like 3:10 to Yuma, Adaptation, Chungking Express, Rushmore, Dead Man, Death Race 2000, Godzilla, The Graduate, and many, many more.
 It's a truly amazing collection of movie history, and a place you could absolutely get lost for weeks, if not months.

 Shudder (One month trial w/ code, $6/mo)

-Shudder is a dedicated horror film streaming service, and you can use the code "SHUTIN" to get one month free.
+Shudder is a dedicated horror film streaming service, and you can use the code "SHUTIN" to get one month free (validated as still working on May 17th, 2020).
 Otherwise, the trial is limited to 7 days.
 Shudder renews at $6/mo once your trial is over, or at $57/year ($4.50/mo) if you annually.

 Sundance Now (7 days free, $7/mo)